tungstencube-git/radon/README.md

 - how does it function - clones repository checks for build system builds clones to /usr/local/bin or ~/.local/bin
 - what wm are you using (yes ik my rice is very cool) - i3
 - how does this compare to ubi - ubi installs binaries (like choccy) this builds from source
+- how does this compare to pkgbuild or ebuild - both pkgbuild and ebuild need their own build file, radon does not

 # Misc